Mukti-M/HealthcareInsurance_Project/README.md

        * Systematic Debugging - Utilized detailed error messages to identify and rectify issues, such as replacing incorrect functions (pd.get_var to pd.get_dummies) and fixing syntax errors.
        * Code Reviews and Testing - Implemented thorough code reviews and debugging to catch and resolve bugs early in the development process.
        * Warnings Management: Employed the warnings module in Python to selectively ignore non-critical warnings, ensuring a cleaner output without suppressing important alerts.
-Visualization and Reporting Challenges -
+Visualisation and Reporting Challenges -
       * Effective Communication- Creating visualizations that are both informative and easily interpretable by users(stakeholders) with varying levels of technical expertise.
-      * Customization Limitations- Overcoming the limitations of visualization libraries (e.g., Markdown's inability to handle image resizing) to produce professional and clear reports.
+      * Customisation Limitations- Overcoming the limitations of visualisation libraries (e.g., Markdown's inability to handle image resizing) to produce professional and clear reports.
-      * Interactive Visualizations - Balancing the interactivity of visualizations with performance and compatibility across different platforms.
+      * Interactive Visualizations - Balancing the interactivity of visualisations with performance and compatibility across different platforms.
 Strategies to overcome -
-      * Plotly for Interactivity-  Utilized Plotly's interactive features to create dynamic visualizations that allow stakeholders to explore data insights in-depth.
+      * Plotly for Interactivity-  Utilised Plotly's interactive features to create dynamic visualisations that allow stakeholders to explore data insights in-depth.
-      * Seaborn and Matplotlib for Clarity- Employed Seaborn and Matplotlib for creating clear and aesthetically pleasing static plots when interactivity was not required.Visualization and Reporting Challenges
+      * Seaborn and Matplotlib for Clarity- Employed Seaborn and Matplotlib for creating clear and aesthetically pleasing static plots when interactivity was not required.Visualisation and Reporting Challenges
 Task Management -
       * Project Board - Used tools like kanban board to organize tasks, assign responsibilities, and monitor progress.
 To implement new skills and learn new tools will follow below points -